 Every call is different, but they all begin with the same few questions:

 - What is the address of the emergency?
 Remember: No matter what else you want to tell us, we can’t send help if we don’t know where the emergency is.

 - What is the phone number you’re calling from?
 If we get cut off, we need to be able to call you back.

 - Tell me exactly what happened.
 Be as concise as possible, and tell us what’s happening NOW, not what led to the problem.

-If you’re calling from a cell phone, you will be asked to press a key or speak at the very beginning of the call, before you are connected with the Call Taker.
+If you’re calling from a cell phone, you may be asked to press a key or speak at the very beginning of the call, before you are connected with the Call Taker.
 You can find out why here.

 What if I’m not able to speak?
 What if I’m hearing impaired?
 Can I Text to 9-1-1?

 If you’re not free to speak when you call, leave the line open.
 If we’re not sure you’re OK, we’ll send help.

 We can take a text message if you can't speak over the phone.
 Since seconds can make a difference in an emergency, and texting takes longer than speaking, we will always prefer that you speak if you can.
 You can find some other tips for texting 9-1-1 here.